usethesource/salix/README.md

    }
 ```

-The first key thing here is that eval is passed to `updateRepl` using an anonymous function.
+The first key thing to note here, is that eval is passed to `updateRepl` using an anonymous function.
 So eval is communicated *down*.
 Second, the function `updateMain` intercepts the `parent` `repl` message by pattern matching on `msg`, in this case only intercepting the `result(str)` message.
-Because this case comes before the normal `repl` message handling, it will prevent the REPL from handling a message it does not know about.
+Because this case comes before the normal `repl` message handling, it will prevent the REPL from handling a message it does not know about (`result(str)`).

-TODO: `parent` constructors.